terrimporter/PLANiTS_ITSClassifier/README.md

 ## Get PLANiTS data and prepare it

+The following steps are only needed if you are interested in the steps I took to reform QIIME formatted files for use with the  RDP classifier.

 1. Obtain PLANiTS data from https://github.com/apallavicini/PLANiTS , decompress it, and enter the directory.

 ```linux